ConfederacyOfGaia/Gaia/players-guide.md

 Every Zephyran settlement, even the smallest village, has a druid.
 Since the Age of the Great Dragons began, the druids have been suppressed, but they still exist.
 Dragonborn tend to stay away from them and leave them to their business, as long as they don't cause trouble.

 Most NPC Zephyran druids are affiliated with a village or town, and are Circle of the Land.
 They usually pick a small number of specific wild shapes and stick with them.
-Since they don't get into combat much, the forms tend to be utility forms, like hawk, mastiff, or stag.
+Since they don't get into combat much, the forms tend to be utility forms, like hawk, mastiff, raven, stag, or wolf.

 Not all druids are caretakers of a village or town, however.
 These "wild" druids can be either Land or Moon, and are not bound by any of the above restrictions.